How to Report a Michigan Pothole claim in Michigan’s three biggest Counties

-Essential steps to make a Michigan Pothole claim with the State of Michigan
+Steps to make a Michigan Pothole claim with the State of Michigan

 - Download the PDF file for Form #3600.

 - Print and fill out the form.
-They will return all incomplete forms.
+The state will return all incomplete forms.
 Forms must be signed and notarized to be processed.
 Be sure to make a copy for your records.

 - Attach documentation to support your claims, such as copies of car repair estimates or actual bills paid for out-of-pocket repairs.
 Also would be wise to take a picture of the pothole and the damage to your vehicle.